 Our goal is to work together with our staff and with parents/guardians to do all we can to help your child and all children have a positive camp experience.
 That said there are some behaviors that are very serious.
-Hitting, bullying, cursing, and running away are all behaviors we will want to address with parents/guardians.
+Hate speech, violence, running away, as well as safety concerns to themselves or others are all behaviors we will want to address with parents/guardians.
 In general we do all that we can to avoid dismissing a child from camp.
 However, when we do have serious issues it is critical that families work with us to address the behavior.
 Campers that require three written documentations are not succeeding in our camp environment and care will be terminated.